 9. Think Carefully About Where You Live

 Housing is generally your biggest retirement expense.
 Whether married or not, all retirees need to think carefully about their housing choices.

-As someone single, you have more flexibility about where you live — consider the pros and cons of some of these options:
+As someone single, you have more flexibility about where you live — so consider the pros and cons of some of these options:

-Live Abroad: If you don’t have adult children or grandchildren, there might be few drawbacks to living abroad.
+Live abroad: If you don’t have adult children or grandchildren, there might be few drawbacks to living abroad.
 It can be such a wonderful (and cost-efficient) opportunity.

-Find Roommates: Remember “The Golden Girls”?
+Find roommates: Remember “The Golden Girls”?
 Living together with other single friends can cut your costs and provide the built-in support you might want or need.

-Go Tiny: If it’s just you, could you handle living in a tiny home?
+Go tiny: If it’s just you, could you handle living in a tiny home?